House to House Collections

 We will aim to process all applications within 28 days of receipt.
 Tacit consent will apply to this application type, meaning that you will be able to act as though your application is granted if you have not heard from us after 28 days.

 Apply for a licence

-You can either make an application for a house to house collection licence online, or you can download an application form to complete and post to us.
+You can make an application for a house to house collection licence by downloading an application form to complete and submit to us.

 Carrying out collections